 What is the Consent Decree?

 In April 2013, Denver Public Schools began implementing a newly-revised and approved consent decree to improve Multilingual Learner (MLL) instruction to better serve Denver’s students.
 The Federal District Court’s approval and entering of the consent decree, which reflects updates to the Equal Educational Opportunities Act of 1974 and the English-Language Acquisition (ELA) Court Order, supports DPS’s commitment to continue to implement the strategies it has developed to improve its Multilingual Education program and meet updated requirements set forth by the U.S. District Court.

-This presentation outlines the history and context of the DPS ELA program and the civil rights context that led to the adoption of the Consent Decree.
+This overview course outlines the history and context of the DPS MLE program and the civil rights context that led to the adoption of the Consent Decree.